 Where to stay in Adelaide with teenagers

-- Luxury: Located in the city centre just 3 minutes walk from Rundell Mall is the Mayfair Hotel.
+- Luxury: Located in the city centre just a 3-minute walk from Rundell Mall is the Mayfair Hotel.
 The hotel features family rooms accommodating up to 5 people.
-All rooms have air-con and Wifi with a gym and parking available
+All rooms have air-con and Wi-Fi with a gym and parking available

-- Budget: The YHA Adelaide Central featuring family rooms for 4 with private en suite bathrooms.
+- Budget: The YHA Adelaide Central features family rooms for 4 with private en suite bathrooms.
 The hostel features a large self-catering kitchen, dining room, TV/movie room, and more.
-A short walk will have you at shops, restaurants, and the Adelaide market
+A short walk will have you at shops, restaurants, and the Adelaide market.

 Adelaide apartment alternative for your stay